 Alice was one of the many women in East London who helped lay the foundations of the welfare state, including the NHS.

 At only 18 years old, Ukrainian born Milly Witkop found herself in London's East End, after fleeing the Russian pogroms (state-sponsored persecution of the Jews).
 She found work in the sweat shops, whose harsh conditions made her question her faith and influenced her politics.

-In 1895, she met and fell in love with the German-born anarchist Rudolph Rocker.
-In 1914 they began their opposition to WW1, including opening a soup kitchen to alleviate the poverty it caused.
-When Rudolph was interned as an enemy alien, Milly continued alone.
+In 1895, she met and fell in love with the German-born a person who rebels against any authority, established order, or ruling power.
+Rudolph Rocker.
+In 1914 they began their opposition to WW1, including opening a a place where homeless or very poor people are provided with food to alleviate the poverty it caused.
+When Rudolph was confine someone as a prisoner, especially for political or military reasons as an a citizen of one country living in another country with which it is at war, Milly continued alone.
 In 1916 she was imprisoned for anti-war activities.

 After the war Milly and Rudolph moved to Berlin.
-There she developed the concept of socialist-feminism: proletariate women were exploited both by capitalism, and by their male colleagues.
-She also became concerned with anti-semitism in the labour movement.
+There she developed the concept of socialist-feminism: proletariate women were exploited both by an economic system in which private individuals own resources used to produce goods and services, and by their male colleagues.
+She also became concerned with hostility or discrimination towards Jewish people in the the organisation of workers to improve working rights and conditions.
 But in 1933, after the Reichstag fires, this became more than an organising concern, and the couple fled to America.

 Eva Slawson was a Christian socialist, looking to religion for both spiritual comfort and intellectual stimulation.
 She joined the Leyton branch of the Independent Labour Party, the Women's Labour League and suffrage organisation, the Women's Freedom League.